-- 1 Open the Zoom Configuration Manager by typing the following in your Web browser's address bar: http://192.168.0.1 - 2 In the Login dialog box, type the following User Name and Password in lower case, then click Login.
+- 1 Open the Zoom Configuration Manager by typing the following in your Web browser's address bar: http://192.168.0.1 - 2 In the Login dialog box, type the User Name and Password in lower case, then click Login.
+(Here we assume the default User Name and Password.)

-- 3 Click Wireless on the top menu. - 4 Then click Primary Network on the left-side menu and in the text box labeled Network Name (SSID), type an SSID of your choice.
-The SSID needs to be at least one character long, and it's probably best to pick a name that you'll recognize as yours. - To change the wireless security, start by setting all the following drop-down menus to Disable: WPA, WPA-PSK, WPA2, and WPA2-PSK. - 6 Then select Enable for the mode(s) you choose for setting wireless security.
+- 3 Click Wireless on the top menu. - 4 The Wireless Radio page appears.
+Under Select 2.4 or 5 GHz option.
+Select 2.4 GHz if your existing wireless network used 802.11n 2.4GHz.
+If your existing network used 802.11n 5GHz or you just want to change the SSID for the 5 GHz network select 5 GHz.
+Click Apply. - 5 To change the wireless security, start by setting all the following drop-down menus to Disable: WPA, WPA-PSK, WPA2, and WPA2-PSK. - 6 Then select Enable for the mode(s) you choose for setting wireless security.